27 September, 2022| Website Maintenance|13 minutes

 - Which were your slowest-loading files

-This makes it easy to target the areas that are not working and provide solutions that will either remove the issues or swap them for more efficient plug-ins or resources.
+This makes it easy to target the areas that are not working and provide solutions that either remove the issues or swap them for more efficient plug-ins or resources.

 How to Take Action After Running a Business Website Speed Test?